narchondas/narchondas.github.io/Machine Learning/read.md

 ## Machine-Learning
 This is my learning experience for Module 3 of the MSc Artificial Intelligence

-Use the follwoing links to navigate to the start of the sections
+Use the following links to navigate to the start of the sections

 [1.
 Collaborative Discussion](#Collaborative-Discussion)